filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 With this proposal, initial pledge requirements still fall exponentially: quickly to start, and then more slowly in absolute terms over time.
-At current onboarding rates, the difference between locked amounts with or without this proposal is negligible over the first year, and increases over subsequent years until the “without” counterfactual reaches zero.
+At current onboarding rates, the difference between locked token amounts with or without this proposal is negligible over the first year, and increases over subsequent years until the “without” counterfactual reaches zero.
 In the event that network growth does not increase, this proposal results in a higher eventual initial pledge requirement than the current protocol.
 This means the raw FIL-on-FIL ROI incentive is bounded, rather than growing indefinitely.